DavidDaniel1996/simple_shell/README.md

 # 0x16.C - Simple Shell
 ![The Gates of Shell](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/235/shell.jpeg)
 ## Description
+This project is our version of a simple shell.
+It aims to replicate some of the functionalities available in the regular shell.
 ## Return
+The program should return 0 if excecuted correctly.
 ## Prototype
+`this is a test`
 ## Compile

 The shell will be compiled with this flags: